-By arguing with the Pharisees what is allowed on the Sabbath, Jesus implied that certain things are not allowed.
+By arguing with the Pharisees about what is allowed on the Sabbath, Jesus implied that certain things are not allowed.
 He thereby admitted the Sabbath as binding.

 But the seventh day, as practiced and taught by Christ, was a different Sabbath than prescribed by the Ten Commandments.

 The Law of Moses, and specifically the Ten Commandments, required the seventh day simply as a Sabbath, which means it is a day of rest.
 Everybody had to rest; including servants and animals.
-It was “a sabbath of complete rest … You shall not do any work” (Lev.
-23:3).
+It was “a sabbath of complete rest … You shall not do any work” (Lev 23:3).
 Contrary to popular belief, the Law of Moses did not require people to have religious meetings or to worship God on that day.
-Exodus 16:29 says “Remain every man in his place”.
+Exodus 16:29 says “Remain every man in his place.”
 The only requirement was rest.
 The religious leaders applied this extremely conservatively; disallowing anything that even remotely looks like work; even healing.

 Man must work on the Sabbath to restore man spiritually and physically.

-This means that Christ did more than to interpret the Sabbath commandment; He gave a new meaning to it.
+This means that Christ did more than interpret the Sabbath commandment; He gave a new meaning to it.
 He converted the seventh day from a day of compulsory idleness to a day that is filled with purpose, activity and work; a day to show kindness and mercy; a day to free people from the physical, psychological and spiritual bonds of Satan, to elevate the entire man to God’s ideal; in particular, a day to heal.

 We should not be surprised that Christ taught a Sabbath different from the Ten Commandments because He did the same for the other commandments.
 Christ replaced the entire Law of Moses with a higher law with much higher moral standards.
 For instance, He replaced the law against murder with a law against anger.
-Instead of “an eye for an eye, and a tooth for a tooth” He taught, “turn the other (cheek)”.
-With respect to adultery He said “everyone who looks at a woman with lust for her has already committed adultery”.
+Instead of “an eye for an eye, and a tooth for a tooth” He taught, “turn the other (cheek).”
+With respect to adultery, He said “everyone who looks at a woman with lust for her has already committed adultery”.

 But this does not mean that the requirement to rest, as given in the Ten Commandments, is no longer relevant.
 The Ten Commandments made rest the goal.
 Christ shifted the focus from the requirement to rest, to the purpose of the rest.
 Christ taught the seventh day as the preferred day for healing.
-Rest is consistent this purpose.
+Rest is consistent with this purpose.
 In Christ’s teaching rest becomes a means to an end.
 Healing is the end (goal) and rest is one means of achieving this goal.
-On the seventh day we must cease from everyday work, to be renewed and refreshed.
+On the seventh day, we must cease everyday work, to be renewed and refreshed.